To help you make your decision, here is a comparative analysis of the differences between an Employment Pass and an EntrePass.

-|Who it is for?||Professionals, managerial personnel (managing director, CEO), executives or specialists who wish to work in Singapore can apply for an Employment Pass. [ Most Popular Choice ]||The Singapore Entrepreneur Pass, widely known as EntrePass, is suitable for foreign entrepreneurs seeking to set up a business in Singapore|
+|Who it is for?||Professionals, managerial personnel (managing director, CEO), executives or specialists who wish to work in Singapore can apply for an Employment Pass.

-|Eligibility Criteria||To be considered for an Employment Pass, a foreigner must have a fixed monthly salary of at least S$3,600 (effective 1 January 2017), and possess acceptable degrees, professional qualifications or specialist skills.
+|Eligibility Criteria||To be considered for an Employment Pass, a foreigner must have a fixed monthly salary of at least S$5,000 or $5,500 in the financial sector and possess acceptable degrees, professional qualifications or specialist skills.
 Singapore Employment Passes are carefully assessed by the Ministry of Manpower by taking into consideration a number of factors such as the applicant’s qualifications, work experience, job profile, unique value, employer’s track record and the quality of the applicant to complement and supplement Singapore local workforce.

-|The Entrepreneur Pass application will be reviewed by two government bodies – SPRING Singapore and the Ministry of Manpower (MOM).
-The criteria are as follows:Applicants must demonstrate at least one of the following:
+|The Entrepreneur Pass application will be reviewed by three government bodies: SPRING Singapore, Infocomm Media Development Authority (IMDA) and the National Research Foundation (NRF).
+The criteria are as follows:

-They must also fulfill the following:.
+They must also fulfill the following:

-|Salary||Applicants must have good qualifications and earn at least S$3,600 per month.
+|Salary||Applicants must have good qualifications and earn at least S$5,000 per month and S$5,500 in the financial services sector.
 Older applicants are expected to command salaries that reflect their experience and skills.
 For reference, the salary guide based on former EP categories may help:||N.A.|

-|Company Paid-up Capital||S$1.00||S$50,000|
+|Company Paid-up Capital||S$1.00||N.A.|